tidyverse/tidyverse.org/content/blog/case-weights/index.md

 ## Tidymodels syntax

 Let's work through an example.
 We'll use some data simulated with a severe class imbalance.
-These functions are in the new version of the modeldata package.
+These functions are in the [development version of the modeldata package](https://modeldata.tidymodels.org/dev/reference/sim_classification.html).

 ```r